 Chiropractor Services from Ideal Body Chiropractic + Nutrition, a Maryland Chiropractor

-Spinal Manipulation is the “bread and butter” technique which distinguishes chiropractic from all other healing arts and sciences.
+Spinal Manipulation is the “bread and butter” technique which distinguishes chiropractor services from all other healing arts and sciences.
 Also known as an “adjustment”, this hands-on technique requires years of training to not only perfect for proficiency, but to prevent injury or harm to the patient.